How to Design a "Building that Breathes": A Sustainable Case Study of Colombia's EDU Headquarters

 A new type of ventilation, a new type of experiment

-The way we experience heat is more complex than we care to admit.
-Comfort standards define what is acceptable in buildings, and evolve as we learn about thermal sensations.
-Most people come to a consensus about the latter when it is too cold or too hot.
-But in intermediate situations, it is more complicated to predict how they will feel, what they will tolerate or what they will enjoy.
-An uncertain number of physiological, psychological, cultural and climatic factors come into play to tip the balance.
+The way we sense heat is more complex than we like to admit.
+Thermal comfort standards define what is acceptable in buildings, and these standards evolve as we learn more about thermal sensation.
+Most people will agree when it is far too hot or far too cold.
+But in between, it’ s harder to predict how people will react.
+What will they tolerate?
+What will they enjoy?
+Any number of physiological, psychological, cultural and climatic differences could tip the balance.

-At the outset, the goal of the standards of thermal comfort was to define a universal range of temperatures that would apply to all buildings, climates, moments and people.
-These were developed using modern architecture and the air conditioning technology available at the time.
-Together they contributed to the creation of the International Style.
-Making new standards of comfort indicates that important changes are coming: important subtleties will be recognized in thermal sensations, such as our tendency to adapt to seasonal changes or to tolerate higher temperatures if we know that we can open a window.[1].
+At first, the purpose of thermal comfort standards was to define a universal range of temperatures that would apply to all people in all buildings in all climates at all times.
+These standards developed alongside air-conditioning technology and modernist architecture.
+Together they gave rise to the International Style.
+But new thermal comfort standards signal a change in approach.
+They acknowledge important subtleties in thermal sensation, such our tendency to adapt to seasonal changes, or our tendency to tolerate warmer temperatures if we know we can open a window.[1].

-The so-called Target Comfort Range can be the starting point or the dead end in all conversations about passive design.
-Medellin is a good example: with very little variation throughout the year, on a typical day, the temperature oscillates between 18ºC and 28ºC in the shade.
+It’ s hard to overstate the importance of these revisions.
+The target comfort range is the starting-point or closing door to all conversations on passive design.
+Medellín is a case in point.
+On a typical day, the temperature will oscillate between 18°C and 28°C in the shade, and there is very little variation throughout the year.

-One of the greatest challenges of natural ventilation is the difficulty in predicting the frequency, direction, and strength of the wind.
-In Medellin, the direction of the wind is relatively stable, but only reaches the necessary force for 40% of the year.
-Fortunately, in the last decade, progress has been made to understand and incorporate a more reliable force: buoyant force, a type of ventilation not activated by the wind, but by the residual heat of the occupants, computers and other thermal gains in the interior of the building.
+One of the major challenges of natural ventilation is the unpredictable frequency, direction, and strength of the wind.
+In Medellín, the direction of the wind is reliable, but it is only strong enough for about 40% of the year.
+Thankfully, in the last decade, progress has been made in understanding a more reliable driving force — buoyancy.
+Buoyancy ventilation is a different kind of natural ventilation.
+It isn't powered by the wind.
+It’ s powered by the waste heat from occupants, computers and other internal heat gains.

-Everybody has blown up a balloon at some point.
-We designed our building to take advantage of this effect: a chimney connects all the office floors.
-Heated by the occupants and computers, the interior air rises naturally through the chimney.
-As it escapes at the top, fresh air is sucked from the windows and into the building.
+Hot air rises, as every paisa who ever made a globo knows.
+We have designed our building to exploit this effect.
+A chimney connects to all the office floors.
+Heated by occupants and computers, the interior air rises naturally up the chimney.
+Asit escapes at the top, fresh air is pulled in from the windows and across the floor plates.

-With wind-driven ventilation, fresh air is pushed in from the sides.
-But with buoyancy-driven ventilation, fresh air is drawn from the sides.
+With wind-driven ventilation, the fresh air is pushed in from the sides.
+But with buoyancy ventilation, the fresh air is sucked in from the sides—by the warm air column rising up the chimney.
 So the action is different.
-And it is also more reliable.
-On a hot day, when building occupancy is high, there may not be enough wind to blow out the indoor air.
-However, buoyancy-driven ventilation is different: as occupancy increases so does the driving force.
-In other words, buoyancy is a force that can be integrated within a design.
-With the right design, we can maintain a "breeze" even when there’s no wind.
+And it’ s also more reliable.
+On a hot day, when the occupancy is high, there may not be enough wind to flush out the interior.
+But buoyancy ventilation is different: as the occupancy increases so does the driving force.
+In other words, buoyancy is a force you can engineer.
+By design, we can reliably sustain a ‘ breeze’ in the absence of wind.

-How do you determine the size of the chimney and windows?
-If the openings are the wrong size, there will be insufficient air flow, and the interior will overheat.
-This used to be a difficult problem to solve, especially for multi-story buildings, but new research has provided new insights: we now have simple mathematical models that respect the most important physical principles [3].
-Now design teams can easily decide whether buoyancy-driven ventilation is feasible from the outset in the design process.
+How does one know how to size the chimney and the windows?
+If the openings are incorrectly sized, there will not be enough air flow, and the interior will overheat.
+This used to be a difficult problem, especially for multistory buildings.
+But new research has provided new insights.
+We now have simple mathematical models that retain the most important physics[3].
+Now design teams can easily decide if buoyancy ventilation is feasible, early on in the design process.

-This video shows an 'app' based on these mathematical models.
-It was developed so that the EDU design team could design the size of the windows and the chimney properly, as well as make the necessary adjustments during the life of the building.
+The video below shows an‘ app’ based on these mathematical models.
+I developed it so the EDU design team could size the windows and the chimney properly, and make any necessary adjustments during the life of the building.

-The table shows the appropriate size of the openings in each level, to ensure that they all have the same amount of fresh air.
-If the fresh air velocity increases per person, the openings increase, while the indoor temperature (relative to the outside) falls.
-By properly adjusting the openings, we can keep the average indoor temperature at no more than two degrees (+ 2 ° C) above the outside, generated three to four times the normal amount of fresh air per person[4].
+The table shows what size the openings should be on each level, to ensure that everyone gets the same deal.
+If you increase the fresh air rate per person, the openings increase, while the interior temperature (relative to the exterior) falls.
+It turns out that, by adjusting the openings properly, we can keep the average interior temperature at no more than two degrees above the exterior, while providing three or four times the normal amount of fresh air per person [4].

-There will be three windows per floor that can be opened, spaced out to give a uniform distribution of fresh air from the less polluted and quieter sides of the building.
-Our current idea is to put graphics in each window, showing the occupants how much they should open the window, depending on how many people are on that floor that day.
+There will be three openable windows per floor, spaced to give an even distribution of fresh air, from the least polluted and quietest sides of the building.
+Our current idea is to put graphics on each window, showing occupants how much they should open the window, depending on how many people are on that floor that day.

-What about the afternoon, when the outside temperature can exceed 28 ° C in the shade?
-To deal with this, we exploit two environmental aspects: first, the chimney faces west, so you receive a "solar impulse" in the afternoon.
-This will increase the speed of fresh air by up to one third.
-Secondly, we use the thermal mass: the viscera of concrete in sight are cooled at night, remaining relatively cold during the day.
-These will absorb the radiant heat of the occupants, making them feel colder than the outside for most of the time.
+What about in the afternoon, when the exterior temperature can exceed 28°C in the shade?
+To tackle this, we exploit two environmental aspects.
+First, the chimney faces west, so it will receive a ‘ solar boost’ in the afternoon.
+This will increase the fresh air rate by up to a third.
+Second, we utilize thermal mass.
+The exposed concrete ceilings will cool down at night, staying relatively cool during the day.
+They will absorb radiant heat from occupants, making it feel cooler than the exterior for most of the time.

 We see this building as a laboratory.
-It is an experiment in buoyancy design and a test of comfort levels.
-The occupants are mostly architects and urban planners working for EDU.
-They will experience the theory and reality of buoyancy ventilation personally.
-They will recognize the successes and failures, to see how to improve the design and how to apply the concept to different types of buildings throughout the city.
+It’ s an experiment in buoyancy design, and a test of the comfort standards.
+The occupants are mostly architects and city planners, working for EDU.
+They will experience the theory and reality of buoyancy ventilation first hand.
+They will get to know the successes and the failures intimately.
+They will see how to improve the design, and how to apply the concept to different building types across the city.

-This is not just an experiment for EDU.
-We intend to broadcast the performance of the building live on the internet.
-Most clients and architects are not prepared to share this type of information, as it may reveal oversights in design and operation.
-But if no one knows how buildings actually perform, how can we, as an industry, learn collectively from our successes and failures?
+And it’ s not just an experiment for EDU.
+We plan to broadcast the performance of the building live on the internet.
+Most clients and architects are not prepared to share this kind of data, because it may reveal oversights in the design or operation.
+But if nobody knows how buildings actually perform, how can we as an industry collectively learn from our successes and failures?

 GRC (Glass Reinforced Concrete) molding and on-site installation